michele-gua/PyTgConfigGenerator/README.md

 # PyTgConfigGenerator

-PyTgConfigGenerator is a small static web tool that generates a configuration file compatible with zDany01/PyTG (https://github.com/zDany01/PyTG).
-Use the web UI to fill deployment values, validate fields, and download a ready-to-use config for your bot or client.
-The project is hostable on GitHub Pages and runs locally with any simple static web server.
+PyTgConfigGenerator is a static web tool that generates a configuration files for zDany01/PyTG (https://github.com/zDany01/PyTG).

-## ✨ Features

-- Multi-page web UI for guided config creation
-- Field validation and helpful hints for required values
-- Downloadable config file (compatible with PyTG)

 ## 📋 Requirements